Sierra Leone lawyer and political commentator Jenkins-Johnston dies

 In June 2012, James Blyden Jenkins-Johnston was elected as President of the Sierra Leone Bar Association.
 This is how Awoko described the outcome of the election and the promises made by Jenkins-Johnston as to how he will approach his office:

-Effective the afternoon of Friday 29th June 2012, astute lawyer, James Blyden Jenkins-Johnston is President of the Sierra Leone Bar Association, following his staggering victory of forty-four (44) votes against his competitor Floyd Davies who secured 42 votes.
+Effective this afternoon, Friday 29th June 2012, astute lawyer, James Blyden Jenkins-Johnston is President of the Sierra Leone Bar Association, following his victory of forty-four (44) votes against his rival Floyd Davies, who secured 42 votes.

 The association’s presidential election was held in one of the conference rooms at the Hill Valley Hotel after its last Annual General Meeting (AGM), which focused mainly on a theme that was considered timely, since it dealt with “elections, accountability and law – the legal practitioner’s role in the machinery of a democratic state”.